BRINGING THE BALLET NIGHTS EXPERIENCE TO THE NEXT GENERATION

 By Train:

-Woking Railway Station – approx. 5–10 minutes walk
+Brighton Railway Station – approx. 15-minute walk to the venue.

 Walking Directions (from Brighton Station):

-1. Exit Woking Station and follow signs towards the town centre / Victoria Way
+Exit Brighton Station and head downhill towards the city centre

 BALLET NIGHTS UK TOUR 2026